Archibald Dickson: Naval career

-Promoted to captain on 31 January 1774, Dickson was given command of the fourth-rate HMS Antelope in January 1774 and the sixth-rate HMS Greyhound in October 1775.
+Promoted to captain on 31 January 1774, Dickson was given command of the fourth-rate in January 1774 and the sixth-rate in October 1775.
 In Greyhound, he took part in the action against the Penobscot Expedition in July 1779 and fought at the Battle of Martinique in April 1780 during the American Revolutionary War.
-He was next given command of the third-rate HMS Dublin and saw action at the Battle of Cape Spartel in October 1782.
-After that, he was given command of the third-rate HMS Goliath in 1786, of the third-rate HMS Captain in 1790, and of the third-rate HMS Egmont in 1793.
+He was next given command of the third-rate and saw action at the Battle of Cape Spartel in October 1782.
+After that, he was given command of the third-rate in 1786, of the third-rate in 1790, and of the third-rate in 1793.

 Promoted to rear-admiral on 12 April 1794, and vice-admiral on 1 June 1795, Dickson became Commander-in-Chief, North Sea in 1800.
 In August 1800, a diplomatic mission was sent to Copenhagen under Lord Whitworth, accompanied by a fleet under Dickson's command.
 He was promoted to full admiral on 1 January 1801, with at Yarmouth serving as his flagship.
 She was paid off in April 1802.